 Closer to nature and located in the northern mountains, Chiang Mai is the perfect area for you to hike, eat, and visit ornate temples.
 The city is a mix of thrilling sports, night markets, and religious serenity make Chiang Mai a top destination where tourists can get a taste of everything.

 Today, the beach is lined with high rises, resorts, shopping malls, restaurants, and busy clubs.
 Often considered to be the Sin City of Thailand, tourists can indulge in fun or relax in nature and dip into the blue water.

 The clear waters of Phuket make it a stunning location where tourists flock to get the perfect snapshot.
 While it is an island, it does belong to Thailand and stands as one of the country’s most popular beaches.

 Located in southern Thailand, Hua Hin has become a resort destination for adventurous tourists.
-The area, like Pattaya City, was once a small fishing village but then the Thai royal family began to build their summer palaces.
+Like Pattaya City, the area was once a small fishing village, but then the Thai royal family began to build their summer palaces.
 Now, the beach is a large draw for people who want to indulge in watersports and luxury vacations.

 The emerald green waters make this Thailand island a huge hit with tourists.
 Koh Tao is known for being laid back and a perfect place to go scuba diving.
 With beautiful views and relaxation, you’ll fall in love with this little spot of land.

 Pai is the best place to relax in nature and where the hustle and bustle of the city fades away.
 The area is filled with mountains, the Pai canyon, and the Pai hot springs, so you can have the best of everything.
 The night market is also a great place to fill a hungry belly where you’ll find local and international snacks.